Rach1507/namaste-react/namaste-JS/eventLoop.md

 through web apis - browser api - setTimeout , fetch , ajax , dom events

-broswer -has js engine, has timers , has url , has ability to connect to server , has to connect to bluetooth , location , camera etc
+browser -has js engine, has timers , has url , has ability to connect to server , has to connect to bluetooth , location , camera etc
 ![alt text](image-10.png)

-js enginer - call stack - inside call stack - LECs are pushed and popped off - js is executed
+js engineer - call stack - inside call stack - LECs are pushed and popped off - js is executed

 so how is all these super powers accessed - ?  - through web apis - its exported as window object